jonatan-kazmierczak/java-new-features/java12.md

 ```java
 Files.mismatch( Paths.get("doesn't exist"), Paths.get("doesn't exist") )
 ```
-gives result `-1` - means the 2 non exist files are equal.
+gives result `-1` - means the 2 non existing files are equal.
 Is this what you would expect?

 ### Collectors.teeing